-How To Paste in Microsoft Word without Formatting on Windows, Mac, & Linux
+How To Paste in Microsoft Word without Formatting on a PC or Mobile Device

 Do you experience formatting problems when pasting website content to Microsoft Word?
 The entire text you paste may get recognized as a header, but you can have other formatting issues too, such as out-of-control content placement, undesired hyperlinks, different fonts, and more.
 Deleting and reformatting everything by hand can take too much time.
 That being said, there are various ways to paste text in Word without formatting.
 This article will teach you several pasting methods so that your documents look the way you want them to.

 Note: The examples in this article were copied directly from this content’s webpage, which allows you to see more differentiation with text formatting options using the exact same content and formatting.

 Option #1: Use Notepad to Copy/Paste